thiyangt/ceylon/README.md

 <!-- badges: end -->

-The goal of ceylon is to …
+The goal of ceylon is to plot maps of Sri Lanka.

 ## Installation